SDWebImage/libavif-Xcode/README.md

 See more about [explanation for why starting a new project but not improving aom](https://github.com/videolan/dav1d#why-do-you-not-improve-libaom-rather-than-starting-a-new-project)

 From v0.3.0, libavif can built with dav1d.
 For CocoaPods user, you can simply use the subspec for this.
 Carthage for optional dav1d codec is not supported currently.

+### libgav1 (Decoding)

+[libgav1](https://chromium.googlesource.com/codecs/libgav1/) libgav1 is a Main profile (0) & High profile (1) compliant AV1 decoder.
+More information on the AV1 video format can be found at aomedia.org.

+From v0.8.3, libavif can built with libgav1.
+For For CocoaPods user, you can simply use the subspec for this.

 ### rav1e (Encoding)